Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

 Make sure you have the following from the CloudLabs-provided integrated environment:

-> **Note**: Prerequisites are already set up in the CloudLabs provided environment.
+> **Note**: Prerequisites are already set up in the CloudLabs-provided environment.
 If you're using your personal computer or laptop, please make sure that all necessary prerequisites are installed to complete this hackathon.

 - Basic understanding of the C# programming language.
 - GitHub account.